johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-01-14-azure-easy-auth-and-roles-with-dotnet-and-core/index.md

 authors: johnnyreilly
 tags: [Azure, authorization, authentication, easy auth]
 hide_table_of_contents: false
+description: '"Easy Auth" in Azure App Service doesnt currently work with .NET Core and .NET due to discrepancies.
+Open-source middleware can help solve the issue.'
 ---

 Azure App Service has a feature which is intended to allow Authentication and Authorization to be applied outside of your application code.
 It's called ["Easy Auth"](https://docs.microsoft.com/en-us/azure/app-service/overview-authentication-authorization).
 Unfortunately, in the context of App Services it doesn't work with .NET Core and .NET.
 Perhaps it would be better to say: of the various .NETs, it supports .NET Framework.
 [To quote the docs](https://docs.microsoft.com/en-us/azure/app-service/overview-authentication-authorization#userapplication-claims):